Dmytro-kur/ForceCalc/README.md

 }, () => {this.func();})
 ```

-Using this construction _this.func_ receives already updated states.
+Using this construction, _this.func_ receives already updated states.
 Example in lines [617-622](force/static/force/calculation_react.js#L617-L622).

-5.
+5. Canvas is a new for this project.
+For use a canvas, html element was created `<canvas id="canvas" aria-label="Force calculation" role="img"></canvas>`.
+For returning a drawing context on the canvas was used `let ctx = canvas.getContext('2d');`.

+6. For form's fields validation bootstrap tooltips.
+Forms include "needs-validation"